prashantpawar/sol-unit/README.md

 ---

-**Q**: If all sol-unit does is run the contract code, why not just compile the runtime part and pass it to ethvm?
+**Q**: If all sol-unit does is run the contract code, why not just compile the contracts and pass them to ethvm myself?

 **A**: sol-unit lets you write tests as you would any other contracts, write assertions, and test it like you would any other code.
 Everything that's needed to run a test contract is contained within the contract itself.
 This makes it easier to write tests, and also makes it easier for others to see what the tests actually do.